emilbratt/OTGT/Datavarehus/Tjener/README.md

 ..and save file

-Alternative to cron using systemd
+* Alternative 2: systemd service

-Swap out nameofservice with your preferred name
+Create service file and swap out needed parameters and have it run a script
 ```
 nano nameofservice.service
 ```